evianzhow/sep799-sidewalk/husky_oakd.md

-# Husky + OAK-D Navigation Simulation using dockerized rtabmap_ros
+# Husky + OAK-D Navigation Stack using dockerized rtabmap_ros

 The sequence is important!
 Launch Gazebo first then rtabmap_ros